medoingthings/gulp-workflow/README.md

 `gulp serve` identical to the watch task, but runs Browsersync, too.
 This automatically updates the browser when files change. `gulp serve --no-open` supresses the opening of a new browser window.

+### Icons
+An icon sprite is automatically generated from the svg files found in `assets/icons/` and moved to the `dist` folder.

 ### Sass-Sourcemaps

 Sourcemaps are deactivated by default (they increase build time).
 They can be activated with the `--sourcemaps` option.
 Examples: